alpmerve/MRMStaR/README.md

 # MRMStaR
-Custom-made script for Skyline MRM data output to perform second level of normalization and group comparison
+Custom-made R script for MRM data which processed in Skyline to perform second level normalization and group comparison